A travel journal is a must-have for any seasoned traveler who wants a personalized memento from their trip.

 Maps and More World Travel Journal

-Mark and Graham’s Maps and More World Travel Journal is far more expensive than a traditional travel journal but offers far more.
+Mark and Graham’s Maps and More World Travel Journal is far more expensive than a traditional travel journal, but it offers far more.

 The World Travel Journal includes maps of major cities and other helpful information, such as international dialing codes and even climate tips.
 It’s a perfect companion for the intrepid traveler.